yiyangphd/yiyangphd.github.io/openings.md

 ### Qualification

 - Strong programming skills in R or Python are **required**
-- Interests and prior research experiences in **statistical genetics**
+- Publications or working manuscripts in **statistical genetics** or related fields
 - A bachelor's degree and a master's degree in statistics, computer science, bioinformatics, data science, or related fields